kevinyma/p_v2/_projects/HTC.md

 ![Alt](/img/htc/scratching.gif)

-Product Design Internship at HTC's Magic Labs.
-I worked on two apps that are now on the Google Play Store: Funfit and Emotar.
+Product Design Internship at HTC.
+I worked on two apps that are now published on the Google Play Store: Funfit and Emotar.